hathibelagal-dev/PangeaDevToolsExtension/README.md

-# PangaeaDevToolsExtension
+# PangeaDevToolsExtension
-Extends Chrome's DevTools by adding Pangaea's security-related services to it
+Extends Chrome's DevTools by adding Pangea's security-related services to it